Opus (instrumental)

 "Opus" is an instrumental by Swedish DJ and producer Eric Prydz.
 It was released as a digital download on 27 July 2015 as the fourth single from his debut studio album Opus (2016).
 The instrumental was written and produced by Eric Prydz and peaked at number three in Belgium.

+"Opus" is widely considered to be Eric Prydz' masterpiece.

 Composition

 "Opus" is an instrumental house track set to the F♯ minor key at a tempo of 126 beats per minute.
 It starts as a set of electronic synths set at 31.5 BPM and gradually builds up to a progressive house track as it continues to accelerate to 126 BPM in a range of three minutes and 42 seconds.